tfarras/nodejs-deploy/README.md

 process.on('SIGTERM', closeGracefully);
 ```

-This basically calls `server.close()`, which will instruct the Node.js HTTP server to:
+This calls `server.close()`, which will instruct the Node.js HTTP server to:

 - Not accept any more requests.
 - Finish all running requests.